calaldees/teachingWorkshops/teacherEducation/planning.md

         5. How can publishers be encouraged to produce materials for teaching computing?
     * Good
         * impact (statistically significant at the 5%)
-        * makes authoritative, higher degree of quality assurance.
+        * makes authoritative, higher degree of quality assurance
         * out-of-school learning
         * independent learning, behaviour management (isolation activities)
         * Cognitive benefit of tangible textbooks.
 Ability to flip back and forth between pages.
-Provides more mental clarity.
+Provides more mental clarity
         * act as the programme of learning
     * Against
         * Outdate (external links)